Translated by Jasmine Nishino

 Written by ニコ

 Daikon oroshi means grated daikon radish in Japanese.
-It is a traditional, white snow-like condiment that enhances dishes and also has positive health effects.
+This traditional, white snow-like condiment enhances dishes, like fish, udon, and soba noodles, and also has beneficial health effects.
 Learn how to eat daikon oroshi, where you can eat it in Japan, and how to make it.

 What is Daikon Oroshi?